Get a free, no obligation personal loan quote with rates as low as 9.99%

 • Roadside Assistance: This kind of extended warranty covers the cost of a tow truck to bring your vehicle to a repair shop.
 It may also cover battery boosts and fuel, oil delivery and other roadside assistance services.

-• Rental Car Coverage: Rental car coverage gives you access to a rental car if you need to take your vehicle in for repairs and it needs to stay overnight.
+• Rental Car Coverage: Rental car coverage gives you access to a rental car if you need to take your vehicle in for repairs and needs to stay overnight.
 To qualify for this coverage, the repair must be covered by the warranty.
 You can usually only get rental car coverage for a maximum of five days.

 • Tire And Rim Warranty: This kind of warranty covers tire punctures, blowouts, and rim damage resulting from tire damage.

-Dealership Extended Warranty vs. Third-Party Car Warranty Providers
+Dealership Extended Warranty Vs. Third-Party Car Warranty Providers

 You can get an extended car warranty through a dealership or a third-party provider.